Sometimes, you have to re-visit the Internet Movie Database just to be sure whether Uwe Boll has made good on his latest promise/threat to retire.

 You don’t want reviews to turn too personal, and there was little point stomping “Big Legend” into pulp.
 I mean, the guy gives the ancient King of the Bs, Lance Henriksen, work.
 But Lee shows signs of getting worse, film by film.

 He isn’t getting the hint.

-“A Reckoning” is badly-acted, spotless colorfully costumed, incompetently plotted and inanely directed, a Western fiasco of the cut-rate order in which its writer-director thinks having an Old West town elder (Henricksen) rail at “an act of violence instilled upon us...yet again” and similar assaults against the English language, is going to ring in the listener’s ears like poetry.
+“A Reckoning” is badly-acted, colorfully costumed (freshly dry-cleaned, in the dirty dusty bloody Old West), incompetently-plotted and inanely directed, a Western fiasco of the cut-rate order in which its writer-director thinks having an Old West town elder (Henricksen) rail at “an act of violence instilled upon us...yet again” and similar assaults against the English language, is going to ring in the listener’s ears like poetry.
 Line after line like this grimaces through the early scenes.

-Mary, his widow (played by the expression-impaired June Dietrich) declares before Breck (Henriksen) and Miss Maple and the whole community that “I aim to kill the man who took my husband from me.”
+Mary, his widow (played by the facial-expression-impaired June Dietrich) declares before Breck (Henriksen) and Miss Maple and the whole community that “I aim to kill the man who took my husband from me.”

 No suggestion that “this is insane,” followed by “it’s not ladylike” can stop her.

 “Your heart burns with a vengeance that could fuel the fires of Hell,” says Miss Maple (veteran character actress Meg Foster).
 She must see something the camera doesn’t.